raullaasner/gadfit/INSTALL.md

   Source code is available at http://cmake.org.

 * **OpenCoarrays**.
-The Coarray support of GFortran is provided by the OpenCoarrays project, which allows to run GADfit in parallel.
-It is available at https://github.com/sourceryinstitute/opencoarrays/archive/master.zip and can be built and installed using standard CMake commands.
+The multi-image Coarray support of GFortran is provided by the OpenCoarrays project, which allows to run GADfit in parallel.
+It is available at https://github.com/sourceryinstitute/opencoarrays and can be built and installed using standard CMake commands.
+By default, the library is automatically downloaded and built (only if the compiler flag `-fcoarray=lib` is given).
+The Coarray support of the Intel compiler does not depend on an external project and is available out of the box.

+* **Linear algebra library**.
+While not required during compilation, a linear algebra library is necessary for using GADfit or running the tests (see `make check` below).
+By default, the supplied Lapack library is used.

 2a.
 Linux
 ---------